 This course is an introduction to the psychology major.
 The class will provide an overview of APA-style writing, service learning, interviewing skills, subfields of psychology, career opportunities, journal article reading, and psychological research.
-Prerequisite or concurrent enrollment: PSY 153.
+Prerequisite: PSY 153.
 Each semester.

 PSY 211 STRESS MANAGEMENT